 Ed McCarthy is a writer, storyteller, and producer whose work has been screened in film festivals spanning twenty countries.
+Ed's award-winning short, They Fall Fast, will soon be available on Amazon Prime.

 He’s been a finalist in Film Independent’s Episodic Lab and in the Producers Guild of America’s “Make Your Mark” film competition; his pilots have reached the semis in the Cinequest Screenplay Competition and the ScreenCraft Pilot Launch competition; and he was a second rounder (top 15%) three times over in the Austin Film Festival (AMC One-Hour Pilot competition, One-Hour Spec, and Short Screenplay).